-Robyn Curnow is a CNN anchor and host of CNN International's International Desk with Robyn Curnow, which airs weekdays at 10am ET and 12pm ET.
+Robyn Curnow is a CNN anchor and host of International Desk with Robyn Curnow, which airs weekdays at 11am ET and 12pm ET on CNN International.

 Curnow has anchored CNN's coverage of the terror attacks in Paris, Brussels, Bangladesh, Tunisia, Mali and Kenya.
 She's covered the rise of ISIS, the war in Syria and the growth of homegrown European terror.
 This year she reported live from Havana during U.S. President Barack Obama's historic trip to Cuba, providing reports and analysis on Obama's meeting with Raoul Castro and the political implications of this new era in Cuban-U.S. relations.
 Her show continues to cover the 2016 U.S. presidential election.